dekuNukem/PicoRC/ibmpc.md

 This adaptor lets you use **Pico ATX PSU** on IBM PC and clones.

-From the original PC 5150 all the way to Pentium III era!
+From the original PC 5150 all the way to the Pentium III era!

 ![Alt text](photos/ibmpc/title.jpeg)